 An offender would view target suitability or in other words a target "suitable" in the following circumstances:

 a) A home which is not lit properly.

 b) A woman or an elderly person standing alone without anybody in the vicinity.

 c) A house with no visitors.

 The attractiveness of the target is related to its material or symbolic desirability for the offender.
-Target attractiveness can change from crime to crime and from offender to offender, and can play a greater role in certain crimes than in others (Finkelhor and Asdigian 1996).
+Target attractiveness can change from crime to crime and from offender to offender.
+This involves the physical visibility and ease of accessibility of the crime target suitability.

 In sexual assault victims, substance use may play a role in target suitability by making women more easity accessible and perhaps more cornpliant.
 Victim pre-assault alcohol use may also decrease the ability of the victim to offer any forceful resistance to a sexual assault (Ullman, Karabatsos, and Koss 1999).

 Proactive Police Intervention and Imminent

+Intervention strategies that might be used by the police to mitigate the effects of impending social changes that could impact the crime-related factors of target suitability, effective guardianship, and offender motivation.
 Abstract: Target suitability will increase with a continued proliferation of valuable, portable, compact, and readily saleable goods because of technological advances in electronics, telecommunications, computerization, and other high technology areas.
 The concept of motivated offenders is defined in terms of the probability of committing an antisocial act under specific circumstances, rather than as a quality applying to an individual in all circumstances.